chris00walker/domain-model/DDD_Artefacts/docs/strategy/2-value-propositions.md

-# **🎯 Goal:** Articulate EFI’s core value propositions—the pain-relievers and gain-creators that address priority segments’ critical jobs, pains, and gains—so each claim can be traced back to a *Testing Business Ideas* experiment and a block in the master VPA.
+# **🎯 Goal:** Articulate EFI’s core value propositions—the pain-relievers and gain-creators that address priority segments’ critical jobs, pains, and gains—so each claim can be traced back to a *Testing Business Ideas* experiment and a block in the master VPA

 **Strategyzer Lens:** Every claim must